-- (1) The Zimbabwe Anti-Corruption Commission has the following functions- - (a) to investigate and expose cases of corruption in the public and private sectors; - (b) to combat corruption, theft, misappropriation, abuse of power and other improper conduct in the public and private sectors; - (c) to promote honesty, financial discipline and transparency in the public and private sectors; - (d) to receive and consider complaints from the public and to take such action in regard to the complaints as the Commission considers appropriate; - (e) to direct the Commissioner-General of Police to investigate cases of suspected corruption and to report to the Commission on the results of any such investigation; - (f) to refer matters to the National Prosecuting Authority for prosecution; - (g) to require assistance from members of the Police Service and other investigative agencies of the State; and
+The Zimbabwe Anti-Corruption Commission has the following functions--

+- (a) to investigate and expose cases of corruption in the public and private sectors; - (b) to combat corruption, theft, misappropriation, abuse of power and other improper conduct in the public and private sectors; - (c) to promote honesty, financial discipline and transparency in the public and private sectors; - (d) to receive and consider complaints from the public and to take such action in regard to the complaints as it considers appropriate; - (e) to direct the Commissioner-General of Police to investigate cases of suspected corruption and to report to the Commission on the results of any such investigation; - (f) to refer matters to the National Prosecuting Authority for prosecution; - (g) to require assistance from members of the Police Service and other investigative agencies of the State; and - (h) to make recommendations to the Government and other persons on measures to enhance integrity and accountability and prevent improper conduct in the public and private sectors.

-- (h) to make recommendations to the Government and other persons on measures to enhance integrity and accountability and prevent improper conduct in the public and private sectors. - (2) The Commissioner-General of Police must comply with any directive given to him or her by the Zimbabwe Anti-Corruption Commission under subsection (1)(e). - (3) The Government must ensure, through legislative and other means, that the Zimbabwe Anti-Corruption Commission has power to recommend the arrest and secure the prosecution of persons reasonably suspected of corruption, abuse of power and other improper conduct which falls within the Commission's jurisdiction.
+The Commissioner-General of Police must comply with any directive given to him or her by the Zimbabwe Anti-Corruption Commission under subsection (1)(e).

+The Government must ensure, through legislative and other means, that the Zimbabwe Anti-Corruption Commission has power to recommend the arrest and secure the prosecution of persons reasonably suspected of corruption, abuse of power and other improper conduct which falls within the Commission's jurisdiction.

-13.3 Application of certain provisions of Chapter 12 to Zimbabwe Anti-Corruption Commission
+256 Application of certain provisions of Chapter 12 to Zimbabwe Anti-Corruption Commission

-Sections 12.3, 12.4 and 12.5 apply to the Zimbabwe Anti-Corruption Commission and its members as if it were an independent Commission established by Chapter 12.
+Sections 234, 235, 236 and 237 apply to the Zimbabwe Anti-Corruption Commission and its members as if it were an independent Commission established by Chapter 12.

-13.4 Reports by Zimbabwe Anti-Corruption Commission
+257 Reports by Zimbabwe Anti-Corruption Commission

-In addition to the report it is required to submit in terms of section 18.6, the Zimbabwe Anti-Corruption Commission may, through the appropriate Minister, submit reports to Parliament on particular matters relating to improper conduct in the public and private sectors which, in the Commission's opinion, should be brought to the attention of Parliament.
+In addition to the report it is required to submit in terms of section 323, the Zimbabwe Anti-Corruption Commission may, through the appropriate Minister, submit reports to Parliament on particular matters relating to improper conduct in the public and private sectors which, in the Commission's opinion, should be brought to the attention of Parliament.

-NATIONAL PROSECUTING AUTHORITY
+PART 2 NATIONAL PROSECUTING AUTHORITY

-13.5 Establishment and functions of National Prosecuting Authority
+258 Establishment and functions of National Prosecuting Authority

-There is a National Prosecuting Authority which is responsible for instituting and undertaking criminal prosecutions on behalf of the State and discharging any necessary functions incidental to instituting and undertaking criminal proceedings.
+There is a National Prosecuting Authority which is responsible for instituting and undertaking criminal prosecutions on behalf of the State and discharging any functions that are necessary or incidental to such prosecutions.

-13.6 Prosecutor-General and other officers
+259 Prosecutor-General and other officers